amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 20
+Another maze problem, but with a nice twist.
+Very satisfied with my solution.

+There is only one way to traverse the maze.
+Starting from the end, we can step through it to create a map of how many steps there are to reach the end (value) from every position (key).
+For every position in this map, we can attempt a cheat to all positions in range (step radius).
+The cheat is valid only if it lands on an open space - i.e. the end position exist as a key in the map we created.
+The cheat is interesting only if it saves time compared to traversing the maze.

+I wrote a custom iterator to scan over all possible points in range (radius) of each position.
+I later realized that I could instead have iterated over all the keys in the map to check if the Manhattan distance is smaller than or equal to the max cheat distance.
+While this is logically simpler, it scales with the size of the maze.
+Iterating over possible points in range only scales with the maximum cheat distance.
+As the cheat distance is a lot smaller than the number of keys in the map (i.e. open points on the maze), it is quite a bit faster.

 ### Day 19
 Text book dynamic programming problem.
 Used a memoized DFS recursion.
 In part 01 I only kept track of whether the design was possible or not.
 For part 02 I memoized the number of possible permutations per design.
 Again suprised how straight forward this problem was compared to previous days.